Ford Kuga Plug-In Hybrid range, MPG, CO2 & charging

 The Ford Kuga Plug-In Hybrid has a decent electric range, but there’s no fast charging, so you need to trickle-charge overnight

 You can charge the battery using the engine, but this isn’t a particularly efficient way of doing things – expect your average fuel economy to plummet if you use this feature on a regular basis.
-Unless you’re due to enter a specific low-emissions zone, we’d suggest leaving the car in hybrid mode and letting the system work its magic.
+Unless you’re due to enter a specific low-emissions zone, we’d suggest leaving the car in hybrid mode and letting it figure things out.

 Ford Kuga Plug-In Hybrid range, MPG & CO2 emissions